My IPhone # 503 351-7082

 What else do you do?

-I have also designed and built hundreds of custom copper rain wear for clients out of State through my other web site Copper-By-Design.com.
-I use to do roofing and masonry work back before the year 2000, but the liability insurance being 5X the cost was too much for what little volume I could manage to do each year.
+I have also designed and built thousands of custom copper rain wear for clients out of State through my other web site Copper-By-Design.com.
+I use to do roofing and masonry work back before the year 2000, but the liability insurance being 5X the cost was too much for what little volume I could manage to do each year working by myself.

-Even if you are not local to the Portland, Oregon Metro Area this web site also has a wealth of valuable information about gutter installation, other rain management, roofing and moss control.
-Believe it or not I'm still just a small time hands-on Gutter Contractor, which is how I have maintained the highest reputation for quality you will find in the country, in most any field for that matter.
+Even if you are not local to the Portland, Oregon Metro Area this web site also has a wealth of valuable information about gutter installation, other rain management, roofing, moss control, and even gutter installation training.
+Believe it or not I'm still just a small time hands-on Gutter Contractor, which is how I have maintained the highest reputation for quality you will find in the country, or in most any field for that matter.

 "Intermission time"